-Professional development for Court and Community staff is provided by the Office of the Fresno County Superintendent of Schools Curriculum and Instruction, Visual and Performing Arts and Instructional Technology and Support departments, and outside professional development as appropriate.
-This includes staff training in using instructional technology; Trauma Informed Care; culturally responsive instruction; core academic instruction; literacy and writing; English Language Development; and much more.
+Professional development for Alternative Education staff is provided by the Office of the Fresno County Superintendent of Schools Curriculum and Instruction, Visual and Performing Arts and Instructional Technology and Support departments, and outside professional development as appropriate.
+This includes staff training in using instructional technology, Trauma Informed Care, culturally responsive instruction, core academic instruction, literacy and writing, English Language Development, and much more.

 In addition, the LEA provides teacher development support, including Peer Assistance and Coaching and Teacher Induction.
-It also notifies teachers as to their credential status and renewal requirements, in addition to other training as appropriate.
-Administrators' beginning years are supported by the Clear Administrative Service Credential program, where administrators obtain their clear credentials through coaching and appropriate professional development.
-To accomplish this, Court and Community Schools works collaboratively with the Fresno County Superintendent of Schools Teacher Induction program.
-The FCSS Teacher Induction program is designed as a two-year, individualized, jobembedded system of mentoring support and professional learning that begins in the teacher's first year of teaching.
+It also notifies teachers of their credential status and renewal requirements, as well as other appropriate training.
+Administrators' beginning years are supported by the Clear Administrative Service Credential program, where administrators obtain their clear credentials through coaching and relevant professional development.
+Alternative Education schools work collaboratively with the Fresno County Superintendent of Schools Teacher Induction program to accomplish this.
+The FCSS Teacher Induction program is designed as a two-year, individualized, job-embedded system of mentoring support and professional learning that begins in the teacher's first year.
 FCSS Teacher Induction provides a pathway for teachers seeking to clear Preliminary Multiple Subject and/or Single Subject credential(s) and Preliminary or Level I Education Specialist credential(s).

 Middle and later years of service will be supported through professional learning as deemed appropriate through evaluations and observations.
-The Court and Community Schools utilize local and state student performance data, behavior and attendance data, and student, parent, staff, and community partner surveys to inform professional development needs.
+Alternative Education schools utilize local and state student performance data, behavior and attendance data, and student, parent, staff, and community partner surveys to inform professional development needs.
 This data is analyzed as a department and at the sites for input, reflection, collective agreements, and planning.
-As a program serving the needs of at-promise students, areas of need include systems and practices to reduce suspensions, increase attendance and enhance academic progress.
+As a program serving the needs of at-promise students, areas of need include systems and practices to reduce suspensions, increase attendance, and enhance academic progress.